What an Executor Cannot Do: A Beneficiary Guide

 Taking assets early or using them for personal convenience is a form of self-dealing and a serious breach of your fiduciary duty.
 This principle is a cornerstone of both probate and trust administration.
 Treat all estate property with the same care and respect as you would a client’s assets, keeping everything separate from your personal finances until your duties are complete.

-Common Myths About an Executor’s Power
+4 Common Myths About an Executor’s Power

 Movies and TV often paint a picture of an executor with absolute power, making dramatic decisions and controlling every last penny.
 In reality, an executor’s role is much more defined and regulated.
 It’s a position of immense trust and responsibility, not unlimited authority.
 Let’s clear up some of the most common misconceptions about what an executor can actually do.
 Understanding these limits is key, whether you’re naming an executor in your will or have been asked to serve as one.

-Myth: The Executor Inherits Everything
+Myth: The Executor Gets to Keep Everything

 This is one of the biggest misunderstandings about the role.
 An executor is a manager, not automatically a beneficiary.
 Their job is to manage and distribute the estate’s assets according to the instructions left in the will.
 While it’s common for a child or spouse to be named as both executor and a primary beneficiary, the two roles are legally separate.
 The executor must follow the will’s terms for all beneficiaries, ensuring everyone receives what they are entitled to.
 They don’t get to claim the assets for themselves unless the will specifically names them as a recipient.

-Myth: You Can Act Without Court Appointment
+Myth: You Can Act Before the Court Says So

 Just because you’ve been named as the executor in a will doesn’t mean you can start acting immediately after the person passes away.
 Your authority isn’t official until a California court formally appoints you.
 This happens during the probate process, where the will is validated and the court grants you “Letters Testamentary.”
 This legal document is what gives you the power to access bank accounts, sell property, and manage other estate business.
 Trying to act before you have this official appointment can lead to legal trouble and personal liability for any mistakes made.

-Myth: The Executor Has Unlimited Power
+Myth: The Executor’s Power is Absolute

 An executor holds significant power, but it’s far from absolute.
 They operate within a strict legal framework defined by the will and California state law.
 Think of them as the CEO of the estate, accountable to the beneficiaries (the shareholders) and the court (the board of directors).
 Every decision must be made with the estate’s best interest in mind, a responsibility known as a fiduciary duty.
 An executor can’t change the will, sell assets for a fraction of their value to a friend, or make decisions based on personal feelings.
 Their actions are reviewable and can be challenged by beneficiaries if they step out of line.